packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 kubectl kots install privatepackagistkots
 ```

-To log in to the admin console you will need the password shown at the end of the install command.
+To log in to the admin console, you will need the password shown at the end of the install command.
 You can also always
 regenerate the admin console password via `sudo kubectl kots reset-password privatepackagistkots`.

 ### Replicated Configuration